Foley catheter: Sizes

-The relative size of a Foley catheter is described using French units (F).
-Alternatively, the size of a 10 F catheter might be expressed as 10 Ch (Charriere units – named after a 19th century French scientific instrument maker, Joseph-Frédéric-Benoît Charrière).
-The most common sizes are 10 F to 28 F. 1 F is equivalent to 0.33 mm = .013" = 1/77" of diameter.
+The relative size of an indwelling urinary catheter is described using French units (Fr).
+Alternatively, the size of a 10 Fr catheter might be expressed as 10 Ch (Charriere units – named after a 19th century French scientific instrument maker, Joseph-Frédéric-Benoît Charrière).
+The most common sizes are 10 Fr to 28 Fr.
+1 Fr is equivalent to 0.33 mm = .013" = 1/77" of diameter.
 Foley catheters are usually color coded by size with a solid color band at the external end of the balloon inflation tube, allowing for easy identification of the size.
 Note: Colors for French sizes 5, 6, 8, 10 may vary significantly if intended for pediatric patients.
-Color for French size 26 may also be pink instead of black.
+Color for French size 26 may also be black instead of pink.

 Medical uses

 Urinary tract

 Indwelling urinary catheters are most commonly used to assist people who cannot urinate on their own.
 Indications for using a catheter include providing relief when there is urinary retention, monitoring urine output for critically ill persons, managing urination during surgery, and providing end-of-life care.

 Foley catheters are used during the following situations: